Procedures for implementing the minor workplace accident register

 29.07.2021

-The procedures for opening and keeping the register of accidents at work and commuting accidents not involving sick leave or medical treatment - known as the register of minor accidents - have recently been simplified.
+The procedures for opening and maintaining the register for work-related and commuting accidents that do not result in time off work or medical treatment—known as the minor accident register—have recently been simplified.

-As a result, it is no longer necessary to obtain prior authorization from the Caisse d'Assurance Retraite et de la Santé au Travail (CARSAT) for the general scheme, or from the Caisse de Mutualité Sociale Agricole (MSA) for the agricultural scheme.
+As a result, it is no longer necessary to obtain prior authorization to maintain this register from the regional health and retirement insurance funds (CARSAT) for the general scheme or the agricultural social mutual funds (MSA) for the agricultural scheme.

-When keeping such a register, the employer must now inform the Caisse d'Assurance Retraite et de la Santé au Travail without delay and by any means that confers a certain date (e.g. e-mail or registered post).
+When maintaining such a register, the employer must now inform the regional health and retirement insurance fund without delay and by any means that provides a confirmed date (e.g., email or registered letter).

-A sample register is available for download from the French health insurance website: Its content remains unchanged.
-The following information must therefore be included:
+A register template is available for download on the health insurance website: Its content remains unchanged.
+Therefore, the following information must be included:

 • Date of entry in the register,